 use zoom on iOS.

-The metric for display size is not available on iOS.
+The metric for display size on iOS is not available at the moment.

 turn on bold text on iOS.